-- I first visualise the source of light (from top left),
+- I first visualize the source of light (from top left),

-- I apply a light green paint at the opposite side of the lighting.
+- I apply light green paint on the opposite side of the lighting.

 - I darken the green adding some black paint with a huge amount of water

-- I spread it while the light green colour is still wet.
+- I spread it while the light green color is still wet.

 The video in real time: 7 minutes

-I feel green colour is suitable to the monument.
+I feel the green color is suitable for the monument.
 I try to explore more.
 So main tip to remember here is to add a maximum of water on the drawing.
-If your paper is suitable to watercolour, it may not undulate much and not let the water going through.
+If your paper is suitable for watercolor, it may not undulate much and not let the water going through.
 When you are done, be patient.
 Let the sun dry the paint.

 3. Side the river

 This sketch is really dirty.
-I guess I haven’t well manage the composition of colours.
-What is difficult at start, is that we are tempted to fill everything.
+I guess I haven’t well manage the composition of colors.
+What is difficult at the start, is that we are tempted to fill everything.
 However, playing with a good amount of white will be emotionally more impactful.